Zojirushi NL-EAC10BA vs NS-TSC10: Which Should You Buy?

 Short Answer

-Zojirushi NL-EAC10BA is the better choice if you want newer design, more cooking versatility, and a more modern user experience.
+The Zojirushi NL-EAC10BA is the better choice if you want a newer 5.5-cup Micom rice cooker with more cooking flexibility and a more modern user experience.

-Zojirushi NS-TSC10 is the better choice if you want a proven, reliable model with simpler operation and strong long-term performance.
+The Zojirushi NS-TSC10 is the better choice if you want a proven, reliable 5.5-cup Micom model with simpler operation and strong long-term performance.

 Overview of Both Models